Thorkee/ENG1003_w1_Group3/README.md

                           NORMAL state:
                           </dt>
                           <dd>
-                            Preferentially tranverse the point which is nearest to the end point similar to dijkstra until it reaches the end.
+                            Preferentially tranverse the point which is nearest to the end point until it reaches the end.
+That is similar to dijkstra.
                           </dd>
                           <dt>
                           RAISE state:
                           </dt>
                           <dd>
                           <p>That means current point has changed into obstacle or the value increases.
 Need to diffuse the obstacles information to surrounding point and to find a point that can reduce the value of current point.</p>
                           <p>There are 3 cases in the next point: 1.New point.
-2.The next point points to the current point but the value of the next point plus the distance between the two points is not equal to the current point.
-3.The next point does not point to the current point and the current point can reduce the value of the next point.
+2.This point points to the current point but the value of the next point plus the distance between the two points is not equal to the current point.
+3.This point does not point to the current point and the current point can reduce the value of the next point.
                           </dd>
                           <dt>
                           LOWER state: